 - Between 10 and 15 people are assigned to each company, based on reviewer interests and expertise.
 Each team is carefully balanced to provide diversity of perspective so that various members of the team might notice things that others will not, and so that the review team (who will do their reviews separately) will learn something from reading the feedback of other reviewers.

-The Business plan review period is approximately one month.
+The Business plan review begins

 - Reviewers are sent the business plans, along with the scorecards and scorecard guidance, and examples of comments that past entrepreneurs found particularly helpful.